 Recipe FAQs:

 A bonus: you can use the hour or so roasting time to put your feet up and visit with family and friends.
-A real plus in my book!

-Roast chicken is done when it registers 165° F on an instant-read digital meat thermometer inserted in the thickest part of the breast, not touching the bone.
+Roast chicken is done when it registers 165ยฐF on an instant-read digital meat thermometer inserted in the thickest part of the breast, not touching the bone.

 A reliable digital instant-read meat thermometer is a must when cooking any meat and will guarantee it is perfectly cooked every time.